dev-xo/barebones-stack/README.md

 [![Product Name Screen Shot][product-screenshot]](#)

-A simple Remix Stack that follows community guidelines and applies best practices into a clean, batteries included template.
+A simple create-remix app, that follows community guidelines and applies best practices into a clean, batteries included template.

-Authentication less, fancy stuff less.<br />
+### Who is this template aiming for?

+This template is aiming for those who loves to build their stuff from the ground, with a solid and well tested template to start coding right away.<br />

+- Clean and easy start.
+- Solid template with all the features from the bigger stacks.

 You build from here.
 I've just included the batteries!.<br />
-Inspired in [Blues Stacks](https://github.com/remix-run/blues-stack), other cool stacks.
+Inspired in [Blues Stack](https://github.com/remix-run/blues-stack), other cool stacks.

 **Javascript version is on the way!**